rokinfack/Playwright_saucedemo/readme.md

 ## Contribution

-Contributions are welcomed!
-Please feel free to open issues or submit pull requests.
-Your feedback and contributions are invaluable in ensuring the effectiveness and robustness of our E2E testing efforts.
+I'm learning, so if you find anything interesting or peculiar, I'd love to discuss!
+Feel free to open issues or propose improvements.